 NOTE: This post was originally posted in January of 2009 and was intended to help small HTML sites (5 to 10 pages) convert to WordPress.
 A lot has changed since then, and if you are trying to convert a larger site I highly recommend taking a little deeper approach.
 I have written another post (Convert HTML to WordPress) on the subject in 2010 that might help larger sites make the transition to WordPress.

-Yes, I do conversions for others.
-If you would like a quote, simply send me a link to your site and contact information using my Contact Form.
+Yes, I do consult to help others who want to do a conversion and in some cases, depending on my schedule, I can actually do a turnkey conversion.
+If you would like to discuss option, simply send me a link to your site and contact information using my Contact Form.